For decades, traditional braces and headgear were the primary orthodontic treatment options for crooked or gapped teeth (malocclusion).

-The average treatment time for byte aligners is 3 months for All-Day Aligners and 6 months for At-Night Aligners, which is about twice as fast as other clear aligners.
+The average treatment time for byte aligners is 3 months for All-Day Aligners and 6 months for At-Night Aligners.

 Also, byte provides teeth whitening treatment and retainers for aftercare at no additional price.
 Byte guarantees your smile for life, meaning they will provide treatment at no extra cost if your smile ever moves out of alignment.

 Byte aligners are the most cost-effective of our recommendations.
 Their All-Day Aligners cost $1895, while the At-Night Aligners cost $2245.
 The impression kit will cost an additional $95.